Vishal968/data-science-wg/dswg_project_resources/Project-README-template.md

-*Instructions: Click on the raw button in the upper right hand corner of this box.
-Copy and paste the template into the README.md document on your github.
-Fill in the titles, information and links where prompted!
-Feel free to stray a bit to suit your project but try to stick to the format as closely as possible for consistency across DSWG projects.*

-# Project Name
+# Crime Data Analysis Of New York City
 This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
 Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status: Active

 ## Project Intro/Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+The fundamental goal of our project is to build a model that canpredict the crime based on different categories such as the location,the time of occurrence, the level of crime.
+The predictive analysis helps in predictingthe level of crime that is the type of crime that can be predictedon a given location at a certain time.

 ### Partner
-* [Name of Partner organization/Government department etc..]
-* Website for partner
-* Partner contact: [Name of Contact], [slack handle of contact if any]
-* If you do not have a partner leave this section out
+* Praksha Maheshwari
+* Rutvik Pansare
+* Vishal Phaugat

 ### Methods Used
 * Inferential Statistics